 Adults in the United States usually have the right to decide for themselves whether or not to go to the hospital.
 However, if someone is a danger to themselves or others due to their psychological condition, they can legally be committed to a mental hospital.

 These forced hospitalizations should only be implemented as a last resort.
-However, therapy for those with mental illnesses is often a better alternative than jail time.
-If your loved one is in this situation, contact a Los Angeles criminal defense lawyer for a free consultation.
+However, the system doesn’t always work as it should.
+If your loved one is in this situation, contact a Los Angeles mental health lawyer for a free consultation.

 What Are the Different Types of Forced Psychiatric Hospitalizations?